PufferAI/PufferLib/README.md

 ## Demo

 The current `demo.py` is a souped-up version of CleanRL PPO with optimized LSTM support, detailed performance metrics, a local dashboard, async envpool sampling, checkpointing, wandb sweeps, and more.
 It has a powerful `--help` that generates options based on the specified environment and policy.
+Hyperparams are in `config.yaml`.
 A few examples:

 ```
 # Train minigrid with multiprocessing.
 Save it as a baseline.